Troubleshooting the Starting

-Other than the added anti-start function, the /5 starter relay coil is wired such that the grounding side of its coil connects to the starter pushbutton switch, from whence it is grounded when the pushbutton is pressed.
+Other than the added safety anti-start function, the /5 starter relay coil is wired such that the grounding side of its coil connects to the starter pushbutton switch.
+It is grounded when the pushbutton is pressed.
 If the starter relay on the /5 fails to operate, it can be corroded inside, often fixable as it is in a metal can that can be carefully UNcrimped and things cleaned-up inside.
 If the transistor fails the relay will not usually work at all.
-The modification, which prevents problems at lower temperatures, and/or slightly weak battery, is highly recommended.
+The modification, see link just above, prevents problems at lower temperatures and/or slightly weak battery, is highly recommended.
 There are NO complications in the /5, as to clutch switches, neutral switches in the starter circuitry, etc.

-***The slash 5 (/5) ONLY can have a rare problem.
-If the alternator rotor opens, or especially if the the voltage regulator open-circuits, it is actually possible for either fault to prevent the starter relay from working.
+***The slash 5 (/5) ONLY can also have another rare problem.
+If the alternator rotor opens, or especially if the the voltage regulator open-circuits, it is actually possible for either of these faults to prevent the starter relay from working.

 16. After the /5, things started becoming more and more complicated in the starter

 circuits; well, in some ways, less complicated in not having the transistor anti-start relay though!
 The only thing that was simplified was the deletion of the